AJGreaves/familyhub/README.md

 #### Business Stories

-As a Business advertising on FamilyHub I want:
+As a Business advertising on FamilyHub I expect/want/need:
-1. As a business considering advertising with Family Hub, I want to see that the information other businesses have put on the site are being displayed in an attractive and useful way for the user.
+1. To see that the information other businesses have put on the site are being displayed in an attractive and useful way for the user.

-2. I want to see that various methods of contacting my business are available to users using Family Hub.
+2. To see that various methods of contacting my business are available to users using Family Hub.

-3. I expect to be able to log in to access my existing entries, and for my data to only be editable with my account.
+3. To be able to log in to access my existing entries, and for my data to only be editable with my account.

-4. I expect to create, edit and delete entries in my account.
+4. To create, edit and delete entries in my account.

-5. I want a user interface that is simple and easy to use, that is laid out in a logical way with clear indications where necessary about the type and format of the data I need to provide.
+5. A user interface that is simple and easy to use, that is laid out in a logical way with clear indications where necessary about the type and format of the data I need to provide.

-6. I want forms for inputting my data to make the process easy, that there is no wasting my time or making the process difficult or slow.
+6. Forms for inputting my data to make the process easy, that there is no wasting my time or making the process difficult or slow.

 ----